ababic/django-cogwheels/docs/source/usage/index.rst

 3. When you request a setting value from the helper, it checks your user's Django settings modules for override values, and if found, uses those values instead of the default.

     ..
 NOTE::
         Users define overrides using *prefixed* setting names.
-The prefix used in the example below is **YOURAPP_** because of the app name and location of the ``conf`` app, but this will differ for your app.
-To learn more, see :ref:`finding-your-apps-namespace-prefix`.
+The prefix used in the example below is **YOURAPP_** because of the where the ``conf`` app has been created, but this will differ for your app.
+For more information see: :ref:`finding-the-namespace-prefix`.

     .. code-block:: python